Spend the afternoon & evening photographing Holiday Scenes and Boats Decorated for the Holidays in Alexandria!

 Holiday Special At US Botanic Gardenns! | Washington Photo Safari

-The Conservatory itself is still closed, but their spectacular plant-based models of the US Capitol, the Lincoln Memorial, and the Washington Monument, will be displayed and illuminated and can be photographed in the Conservatory windows at night.
+The spectacular plant-based models of the US Capitol, the Lincoln Memorial, and the Washington Monument – in addition to more than 15 other landmarks – will also be displayed inside the conservatory.

 At the conclusion of this safari we will then walk across the street and photograph the US Capitol in the deep blue sky of twilight.